Deploy SnapCenter Plug-in for VMware vSphere

 Navigate to the VM where SnapCenter Plug-in for VMware vSphere was deployed, then click the Summary tab, and then click the Power On box to start the SnapCenter VMware plug-in.

-While the SnapCenter VMware plug-in is powering on, right-click the deployed SnapCenter VMware plug-in and then click Install VMware tools.
+While the SnapCenter VMware plug-in is powering on, right-click the deployed SnapCenter VMware plug-in, select Guest OS, and then click Install VMware tools.

 The deployment might take a few minutes to complete.
 A successful deployment is indicated when the SnapCenter VMware plug-in is powered on, the VMware tools are installed, and the screen prompts you to log in to the SnapCenter VMware plug-in.

 The screen displays the IP address where the SnapCenter VMware plug-in is deployed.
-Make a note of that location.
+Make a note of the IP address.
 You need to log in to the SnapCenter VMware plug-in management GUI if you want to make changes to the SnapCenter VMware plug-in configuration.

 Log in to the SnapCenter VMware plug-in management GUI using the IP address displayed on the deployment screen using the credentials that you provided in the deployment wizard, then verify on the Dashboard that the SnapCenter VMware plug-in is successfully connected to vCenter and is enabled..